In this second post in my CloudFoundryFun series, I show you how to leverage Cloud Foundry to forge a new learning environment.

 - Have fun learning!

 Disclaimer: I recommend using Jupyter Notebooks on Cloud Foundry only for educational purposes.
-The application itself runs on hardware which wasn’t designed for compute intense tasks (as machine learning is one).
+The application itself runs on hardware that wasn’t designed for compute intense tasks (as machine learning is one).

 In this edition you have learned: